 Surrounded by the coastal Burgas Lakes and located at the westernmost point of the Black Sea, Burgas is the second-largest city on the Bulgarian Black Sea coast.
 It is also the fourth-largest city in Bulgaria after Sofia, Plovdiv and Varna.

 There are numerous hotels villas resorts and hostels in Burgas that can accommodate all kinds of tourists.
-These accommodation facilities offer some of the best services in the world and charge a user friendly rate.
-Alternatively you can stay in the suburb called Sarafovo which is quickly becoming popular with tourist.
-It has pretty seaside view and easy access to the city centre within 20 minutes and the airport 5 minutes.
-The suburb has numerous hotels and holiday apartments and guesthouses, as well as shops, restaurants and a serviced beach.
-It has been noted for offering a good combination of peace and tranquility with easy access to the bustle and nightlife of the city centre.
+These accommodation facilities offer some of the best services in the world and charge a user-friendly rate.
+Alternatively you can stay in the suburb called Sarafovo which is quickly becoming popular with tourists.
+It has a pretty seaside view and easy access to the city center within 20 minutes and the airport 5 minutes.
+The suburb has numerous hotels and holiday apartments and guesthouses, as well as shops, restaurants, and a serviced beach.
+It has been noted for offering a good combination of peace and tranquility with easy access to the bustle and nightlife of the city center.

 Atanasovsko Lake located to the North of Burgas is another important tourist attraction.
 The water is salty and makes the lake favorable for salt-production.
 It is also an important bird viewing area with more than 70% of all birds that can be seen in Bulgaria being seen in the Atanasovo lake zone.

 Strandzha Mountains is an important attraction for hikers and bikers.
 In the neighborhood around the mountains Strandzha and Sakar to the south of Burgas are the world-famous authentic fire dancers, called nestinari who’s bewitching dance moves will leave you refreshed.